AdrianOrcik/HowTo/README.md

 </details>

-<details><summary>How we developed a universal cross-project time manager?</summary>
+<details><summary>How to develop a universal cross-project time manager?</summary>

-:pencil: How we developed a universal cross-project time manager?
+:pencil: How to develop a universal cross-project time manager?
 ---------
 :warning: Issue
   ---------
 - Not exist reusable unified time-based cross-project implementation
 - Missed manageable access to all timers in the game
-- Each implementation required to create a custom logic like events, time formats, etc
+- Every new time implementation is required to create a custom logic like events, time formats, etc

 :bulb: Solution
   ---------
-- Not exist simple unified time-based cross-project implementation
+- Develop a unified timing system with the ability to use cross-projects
-- Easy to use with predefined rules, how things works
+- Easy to use with predefined rules

 :white_check_mark: Features
   ---------
 - Access to all times in the game
 - Support multiple time formats (count down, count up, etc)
 - Events and actions ready to use

 :receipt: Architecture